qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Operator precedence. `a || b && c` is `a || (b && c)`.
 - Assertion should not be used for validating external data.
 Validating external data should use proper error handling.
 Assertion should check internal invariants.
 - Confusing default value with missing value.
 For example, if the balence field is primitive integer, 0 can represent both "balance value not initialized" or "balance is really 0".
+- When using profiler: the profiler may by default only include CPU time which excludes waiting time.
+If your app spends 90% time waiting (e.g. wait on database), the flamegraph may not include that 90% which is misleading.

 ### Linux and bash